Nelson Riddle: Capitol years

-For the next decade, Riddle continued to arrange for Sinatra and Cole, in addition to such Capitol artists as Kate Smith, Judy Garland, Dean Martin, Keely Smith, Sue Raney, and Ed Townsend.
-He also found time to record his own instrumental discs, released on Capitol in both 45 RPM single, and LP album format.
-Riddle's most successful tune was "Lisbon Antigua", released in November 1955, which reached and remained at the #1 position for four weeks in 1956.
+For the next decade, Riddle continued to arrange for Sinatra and Cole, in addition to such Capitol artists as Kate Smith, Judy Garland, Dean Martin, Keely Smith, Sue Raney and Ed Townsend.
+He also found time to record his own instrumental discs, released on Capitol in both 45 rpm single, and LP album format.
+Riddle's most successful tune was "Lisbon Antigua", released in November 1955, which reached and remained at the No. 1 position for four weeks in 1956.
 Riddle's most notable LPs were Hey ...
 Let Yourself Go (1957) and C'mon ...
 Get Happy (1958), both of which peaked at a respectable number twenty on the Billboard charts.
-In 1959, he won the Grammy Award for Best Musical Composition First Recorded and Released in 1958 (over 5 minutes duration) at the inaugural award ceremony for Cross Country Suite, which was composed for former bandmate Buddy DeFranco.
+In 1959, he won the Grammy Award for Best Musical Composition First Recorded and Released in 1958 (over five minutes' duration) at the inaugural award ceremony for Cross Country Suite, which was composed for former bandmate Buddy DeFranco.

 While at Capitol, Riddle continued his successful career arranging music for film, most notably with MGM's Conrad Salinger on the first onscreen duet between Bing Crosby and Sinatra in High Society (1956), and the 1957 film version of Pal Joey directed by George Sidney for Columbia Pictures.